 Lockyer Valley Regional Council

-The Lockyer Valley Regional Council are offering a refund on infrastructure charges for material change of use developments where:
+The Lockyer Valley Regional Council are offering a refund on infrastructure charges for material change of use developments issued prior to and including 17 June 2021 where:

 The value of the refund depends upon the site’s location, type of development proposed and applies only to infrastructure charges payable to Lockyer Regional Council.
 Varying between 12.5% – 50%, the refund recognises the lower returns on investment in the Lockyer Valley relative to major urban centres and the lesser demands on infrastructure resulting from development, particularly that which is located outside of the main centres of Gatton, Laidley and Plainland.